-- 8.21 An elder or deacon re-elected to office under the rotary system shall be installed into the same office without re-ordination. - An elder or deacon who transfers membership from one ARPC congregation to another and is elected to the same office shall be installed without re-ordination, though they shall give evidence to the Session of a credible profession of faith in Christ and that they have not changed their views in regard to the Standards of this Church since their initial ordination. - 8.23 Officers being reinstalled shall be required to assume the obligations in Questions 5 through 7 of the "Formula for
+An elder or deacon re-elected to office under the rotary system shall be installed into the same office without re-

+- 8.22 An elder or deacon who transfers membership from one ARPC congregation to another and is elected to the same

-- Ordination and Installation" during the installation, and shall then be declared formally installed by the presiding officer. - 8.24 An elder or deacon who transfers membership from another denomination and is nominated to the same office shall be required to assume the obligations for the full "Formula for Ordination and Installation" both in private examination by the Session and during the installation service, and if elected, shall be installed without re-ordination.
+- office shall be installed without re-ordination, though they shall give evidence to the Session of a credible profession of faith in Christ and that they have not changed their views in regard to the Standards of this Church since their initial ordination. - 8.23 Officers being reinstalled shall be required to assume the obligations in Questions 5 through 7 of the "Formula for Ordination and Installation" during the installation, and shall then be declared formally installed by the presiding officer.
+8.24 An elder or deacon who transfers membership from - An elder or deacon who transfers membership from another denomination and is nominated to the same office shall be required to assume the obligations for the full "Formula for Ordination and Installation" both in private examination by the Session and during the installation service, and if elected, shall be installed without re-ordination.
 They also must not be under any pending discipline from their previous congregation or any other Church court.